Thursday, June 10, 2021

 When work is a pleasure, life is a joy!
 When work is a duty, life is slavery’ -Maxim Gorky

 Orphaned at the age of 11, Gorky experienced the hardships of life.
-He did a number of odd jobs and while working he developed his reading skills.
-His grandmother Akulina was the most influential person in his life.
+He did a number of odd jobs, and while working, he developed his reading skills.
+His grandmother, Akulina, was the most influential person in his life.
 Gorky later described her as the most loving and caring human being that he had met in his lifetime.

 He openly supported the Bolshevik movement and became a close friend of Lenin.
-He strongly opposed the World War 1 and had to face the heavy criticism by the Nationalists for being unpatriotic.
-But Gorky believed in human freedom and human will to thrive and stood by his principles.
+He strongly opposed World War 1 and had to face the heavy criticism by the Nationalists for being unpatriotic.
+But Gorky believed in human freedom and the human will to thrive and stood by his principles.

-When Maxim Gorky realized that the terror would follow after the October Revolution he was disappointed.
-When Stalin wrote “The Revolution neither pities nor buries its dead.”
+When Maxim Gorky realized that the terror would follow after the October Revolution, he was disappointed.
+When Stalin wrote, “The Revolution neither pities nor buries its dead.”
 Gorky said that the Bolshevik leaders have been poisoned by the rotten venom of power.

 Ruwan M Jayatunge M.D.